 Barcelona is known for its laid-back lifestyle and Mediterranean climate, which makes it a great place to live and work.
 The city has numerous beaches, parks, and outdoor spaces to benefit your social life.
 In addition, Barcelona is a foodie’s paradise, offering a variety of delicious local cuisine and international options.
 The city is known for its tapas, seafood, paella, and numerous food markets and festivals.

-Spain has a digital nomad visa open to non-EU nationals working remotely for non-Spanish companies.
+Spain has many types of visas, the one they have recently approved is the digital nomad visa open to non-EU citizens working remotely for non-Spanish companies.
 As a successful applicant, you will be allowed to live and work in Spain for up to five years.
-The digital nomad visa caters to self-employed freelancers with multiple clients and remote employees employed by a single company outside Spain.
+The digital nomad visa is aimed at freelancers with multiple clients and remote employees hired by a single company outside Spain.

 When applying, you must prove that you have worked with the clients or company for over three months.
 You must demonstrate this with a contract of employment proving that the work can be done remotely.
 Check out our comprehensive guide to Spain’s digital nomad visa, for all the information you need to know.